christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

 We can see the model building its representation across layers, with later layers showing stronger activations for key tokens.
-Early to middle encodings suggest relations between grammar, spatial relationships, and initial object-subject integration.
-The middle to late encodings seem to refine object representations, and begin to emphasize John and Mark's belief state, then strongly maintaining those states.
+Analyzing the activation contribution across tokens, it looks like early to middle encodings suggest relations between grammar, spatial relationships, and initial object-subject integration.
+The middle to late encodings seem to refine object representations, and begin to emphasize John and Mark's state of the scene, then strongly maintaining those states.

-We can sort of see evidence for copying heads (attend to a token and increase the probability of that token occuring again) in 0.7 and 10.1.
+We can sort of see evidence for copying heads (attend to a token and increase the probability of that token occuring again) in 0.7 and 8.0.
 Both showing rigid, position-based patterns, clean isolated spikes.
 0.7 shows strong Q spikes at regular intervals with minimal KV interference.
 It might be doing token-level copying or positional tracking, but the sharp, forward, diagonal increased magnitude of Q spikes screams systematic copying with position awareness to me.
-10.1 shows copy-like behavior for specific syntactic structures with regular patterns around sentence boundaries and copying verb-related information forward.
+8.0 shows copy-like behavior for specific syntactic structures with regular patterns around sentence boundaries and copying verb-related information forward.

 Evidence for <a href="https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html" title="Olsson" rel="nofollow">induction heads</a> (look at present token in context, look back at similar things that have happened, predict what will happen next<sub>[<a href="https://transformer-circuits.pub/2021/framework/index.html#residual-comms/" title="Elhage" rel="nofollow">13</a>]</sub>) in layer 14 head 2 and layer 17 head 0.
 Both showing more flexible semantic-based patterns<sub>[<a href="https://arxiv.org/pdf/2402.13055" title="Ren" rel="nofollow">14</a>]</sub>, and sharp, backwards K spikes and slight sharp forwards Q spikes.
 The former shows strong QK spikes at semantically similar tokens, attention to repeated patterns of actions/states, and the latter showing the tracking of recurring patterns in subject actions, and next state predictions based on previous patterns.
 Specifically, for the asymmetric patterns in layer 22 head 4: